cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

 At this point you may ask: can't both terminals do the same things?
 In theory they can, but the handy shortcuts, colors and customizations from UNIX/LINUX terminals really optimize the work.
-Besides that, aesthetics plays a very important role in how we feel, and finally in our performance at work.
-This is the reason why people prefer to work in illuminated, clean and decorated spaces, or to live in cities with architectural intervention and parks, rather than in generic concrete soviet blocks.
+Besides that, aesthetics plays a very important role in how we feel, and thus ultimately in our performance at work.
+This is the reason why people prefer to work in well light, clean and decorated spaces, or to live in cities with pleasing architecture and parks, rather than in generic concrete soviet blocks.
 Here you can see an article related to this topic:

 [Toward the Study of Aesthetics in Information